piechartssuck/courses/content/tasks/_index.md

 ## Complementary Materials

 Resources such as presentations, videos, visualizations, walkthroughs, etc. take a lot of time to construct so please take some time to go through them.
 Do the materials have top notch production value?
-No because I’m not a famous director from Hollywood will millions of dollars.
-However they should be good enough…even decent.
-Given that, I am always open to suggestions so if you have any, send them along!
+No because I’m not a famous director from Hollywood with millions of dollars.
+However they should be ok…even good at times!
+Given that, I am always open to suggestions so if you have any please send them along.

 ## Deliverables

 Throughout the course, you will have weekly opportunities that are incremental and intended to expand and refine your skill set culminating in set of final products[^1].
-You are free to submit as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> or <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*
+Most submissions are required to be submitted as a <span style="color:#12b8ff;font-weight: bold;">.docx</span> while others require a <span style="color:#f47a7b;font-weight: bold;">.pdf</span> format. *Remember that all submissions must be in a standard APA 7th edition formatting barring the need for a running header.*

 <div id="anchorwk2">